-Did you know that cancer cells divide only around forty times before it causes death?
+Did you know that cancer cells divide only around forty times before they cause death?
 Unfortunately, even the most advanced cancer screening systems only detect the disease until it has already started to develop in the body.
+Usually, by that time, the cancer cells have already divided.
+For early detection, that may be a division of about 20 times.

 Things are about to change in the field, however, with the recent development of blood tests for breast cancer.
 Two groups of scientists from Nottingham and Kansas University have recently developed a breast cancer blood test that works by predicting whether a woman will or will not get breast cancer, even years before the symptoms of the disease kick in.